zynthian/zynthian-web2/pages/04.keyboard-expander/02._introduction/content.md

 It can run any LV2 plugin, so the list of Synth Engines & Effects are ever growing.

-The amazing (but non-free) Pianoteq physical modeler is supported and a demo version is included.
+The amazing (but non-free) Pianoteq physical modeller is supported and a demo version is included.
 Of course, you can easily upgrade to the licensed version.

 The MIDI learning workflow is quick & easy and allows you to manage everything from your MIDI keyboard/controller, or several of them if you like.
 Program Change (buttons) can be assigned to presets, and CC (knobs) to parameters.